krlmlr/scriptlets/README.md

 You can also add the call `ghpsd merge` to your commit hook.

+##gh-mirror

+Mirrors GitHub issues in a subdirectory of `.git` for offline use.

 ##git-mmv

 Allows you to write `git mmv` to move several Git-controlled files at once, with the usual `mmv` syntax.